 Analysing existing theses is a good starting point to get an idea of typical structures in your field.
 Theses will usually contain most or all of the following sections:

 How to structure a thesis

 Academic requirements for thesis writing are constantly improving and make students work harder and harder on formatting and content arrangement.
 Depending on the educational establishment, field, and type of research, the elements of your thesis might vary.
+Is you ask, How long is a dissertation?, you will not receive a apecific answer neither.
 However, there is a set of sections you need to know by heart if you are writing any academic paper, not only a thesis or dissertation.

 You know that your abstract is good if it has not more than two hundred words, no numbers, references, and abbreviations.
 It is a piece of text that sells your paper to the audience, catches the eye, and at the same time does not leave the reader with too many unanswered questions.